Chart Color Schemes

 Oakhurst is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Oakhurst's dwelling structure, as per the latest Census, consisted of 94.9% houses and 5.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 80.7% houses and 19.4% other dwellings.
-Home ownership in Oakhurst stood at 22.3%, with mortgaged dwellings at 50.7% and rented ones at 27.0%.
-The median monthly mortgage repayment was $2,013, exceeding the Sydney metro average of $2,000.
-Weekly rent median was $418, higher than Sydney metro's $350.
-Nationally, Oakhurst's mortgage repayments were above the Australian average of $1,863, and rents were substantially higher than the national figure of $375.
+The latest Census found that Oakhurst's dwelling structure was 94.9% houses and 5.1% other dwellings, compared to Sydney metro's 80.7% houses and 19.4% other dwellings.
+Home ownership in Oakhurst stood at 22.3%, with mortgaged properties at 50.7% and rented ones at 27.0%.
+The median monthly mortgage repayment was $2,013, higher than Sydney metro's $2,000.
+The median weekly rent was $418, compared to Sydney metro's $350.
+Nationally, Oakhurst's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing